Advisory Committee on Borderline Substances (ACBS)

 Notes for applicants wishing to make price changes to ACBS approved products

 This pricing document forms part of a series of related Information Notes which the ACBS will use when considering applications.
 The aim of this document is to ensure consistency and transparency in the pricing of ACBS products.
-The procedures outlined in this document will be reviewed in April 2013.
+The issue date for this document is April 2014

 Submitting to the ACBS